alchemyplatform/aa-sdk/site/packages/aa-core/bundler-client/actions/getSupportedEntryPoints.md

 # getSupportedEntryPoints

-calls `eth_supportedEntryPoints` and returns the entrypoints the RPC supports
+calls `eth_supportedEntryPoints` and returns the entry points the RPC supports

 ## Usage